UnknownGi/Codechef-Solution-Closed-/README.md

 ## What am i Posting Here?

-I am posting my accepted solution sets for each program that i write.
+I am posting my accepted solution sets for each program that i write in C++, except for some, those will in Java.
 I will start of with beginner and move along to challenges that codechef posts along the way.

 The following repository contains the following at the moment: